API Proxy Set Up

 For further support on the details of VAN API authentication steps, refer to the VAN Authentication documentation.

-For questions or assistance getting set up please contact MIG Support at [email protected]
+For questions or assistance getting set up please contact DDx API Support at [email protected]

 Examples